CDCgov/AMDTower_demo/docs/README.md

-# amd/amdtowerdemo: Documentation
+# CDCgov/AMDTower_demo: Documentation

-The amd/amdtowerdemo documentation is split into the following pages:
+This documentation is split into the following pages:

 - [Usage](usage.md)
   - An overview of how the pipeline works, how to run it and a description of all of the different command-line flags.